HIV Testing and Counseling

 Reimbursement Policy

 Participating providers are required to coordinate all follow-up services with the member's primary care physician (PCP).
-Referrals and authorizations must be obtained from the PCP.
-If a participating provider treats a member for follow-up HIV services without the PCP's approval, payment of claims for the services may be denied.
+Referrals must be obtained from the PCP and authorization for services requiring prior authorization must be obtained.
+If a participating provider treats a member for follow-up HIV services without the PPGs approval, payment of claims for the services may be denied.

 Claims for reimbursement are processed within 45 business days of receipt.
 Providers are notified in writing of any contested claim in suspense longer than 45 business days.